-If you are taken into custody for driving under the influence of alcohol or drugs in Oklahoma within 10 years of being convicted of DWI, you will likely face a felony charge.
+If you are taken into custody for driving under the influence of alcohol or drugs in Oklahoma within 10 years of being convicted of a previous charge of driving while intoxicated, you will likely face a felony charge.
 If you are in this situation, you should be aware of the possible consequences of a conviction.
 The penalties for a felony are generally far more severe than they are for a misdemeanor offense, and a felony conviction appearing on a background check could make securing employment or a place to live very difficult.

 A felony DWI conviction in Oklahoma will result in a prison sentence of between one year and 20 years and a fine of up to $5,000.
 If you are convicted of felony drunk driving, you will also be required to attend alcohol counseling and have an ignition interlock device fitted in your vehicle for up to eight years.
 Your driver's license will also be marked to reflect your drunk driving record.